Notes on the Geography of Laos: Luang Prabang Environs

 Farther back in the countryside, rice paddies in the dry season.

 We're in the same neighborhood, and we're looking for the grave of Henri Mouhot, who put Angkor Wat on the map for Europeans.
-He later came up here, where malaria took him.
-His grave is somewhere around here.
+He later came up here, where malaria found him and took him.
+Where is he?

 Finding the tomb is no longer a challenge.